JMJHOX/aws-cloudformation-hooks/README.md

 # aws-cloudformation-hooks
-This tutorial is about how to develop your hooks without losing your humanity
+This tutorial is about how to develop your hooks without losing your humanity, step-by-step

 This tutorial will be  divided in three sections.
 I hope it works for you.